-However, it is possible to find legitimate typing opportunities online, though they are less and they might not be very high paying ones.
+However, it is possible to find legitimate typing opportunities online, though they are fewer and they might not be very high paying ones.

 This company hires independent typists for remote data entry jobs.
 You need to have a speed of at least 60 words per minute and with 90% accuracy.
 For general applicants, there is a requirement of a minimum of 1-year experience.

 This role is available to only US and Canadian residents, and they require a background check.
 The pay is .005-.006 cents per word.
 If your application is accepted, then you will be asked to take a typing test.

 DionData Solutions hires home-based data entry clerks.
 They are not regularly hiring, so it’s better to check the website for current openings.
 They pay per piece, and you need to have a speed of 60 wpm.

 This company hires at-home typists for typing voters’ petitions.
 They don’t have many openings, but it’s worth checking the website.
 This company only hires in the US.

 Amazon’s Mechanical Turk is more of a micro tasks place with typing gigs also available intermittently.
 You might not make much from these, but it’s good extra cash.

 Lionbridge is the company behind The Smart Crowd.
 You need to take a short qualifying test before you start.
 The pay is around $.60 cents for 1000 characters, and this is an extra income option.

 Clickworker is a bit similar to Mechanical Turk.
 It has many other micro-tasks apart from typing projects, like data annotation, writing, translation, etc. The pay is per task.
 There is an assessment after you apply.